 I need something that's not as physically taxing as traditional sports -- something where I can get some exercise but minimize the risk of injury -- so I've done a little research, and here's what I found in Hendricks County:

-We have a couple of places in Danville that provide archery ranges and activities, and Hendricks County Parks & Recreation -- where I work -- offers a few opportunities throughout the year to use a bow and arrows.
+We have a couple of places in Danville that provide archery ranges and activities, and Hendricks County Parks & Recreation -- where I work -- offers a few opportunities this summer and fall to use a bow and arrows.

 There are also two clubs in Danville where members can participate in archery activities.

 Disc golf is similar in concept to regular golf, in that players throw a disc from a tee box into a standing basket, counting the number of throws it takes to accomplish the task on each hole.
 As with golf, the object of disc golf is to make as few throws as possible.